trujilml/employee-tracker/README.md

 - Chalk - npm package that styles and formats different colors and background for the command line terminal.
 Colorfully displays results from the inquirer prompts and titles of the inquired employee data tables. - https://www.npmjs.com/package/chalk
 - JavaScript - Back-end Development
 - Node.js - Back-end Development

+## Further Ideas
+- Implement the option to delete a department again.
+Initially, this option allowed for users to delete a department.
+Yet, it resulted in errors when attempting to achieve it in the terminal log.